mohammednasser249/RockPaperScissor-Game/README.md

-# RockPaperScissor-Game
+# Rock-Paper-Scissors Game

-A console-based Rock-Paper-Scissors game in C++.
-Play against the computer, track wins, losses, and draws, and replay as desired.
-Simple, interactive, and easy to use.
+### A simple console-based Rock-Paper-Scissors game written in C++.
+This game allows a user to play against the computer for a selected number of rounds, and displays the winner for each round and the final game results.

+## Features

+* User vs. Computer gameplay.

+* Randomized computer choices.

+* Multiple rounds (1-10) selection.

+* Tracks the number of wins, losses, and draws.

+* Displays round-by-round results.

+* Displays overall game results.

+* Option to replay the game.

 ## 1 - The user has to choose how many rounds he/she wants to play